input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 1. On the sidechain, a participant posts a transaction which burns `McToken`'s corresponding sidechain tokens.
 2. Eventually, transactions from 1. are bundled up into a Merkle root, and the Merkle root is signed by the committee and posted to the mainchain.
-Note that the `tokenName` field of the `MerkleTreeEntry`s *must* be set to `blake2b(serialiseData(McToken currency symbol, McToken token name))`.
-3. A mainchain recipient of a transaction from 1. claims their `SCToken`s by posting a transaction on the mainchain, which also unlocks `McToken`s residing at `LockBoxValidator` addresses.
+3. A mainchain recipient of a transaction from 1. claims their `McToken`s by posting a transaction on the mainchain, which mints a `ReleaseToken` that unlocks `McToken`s residing at `LockBoxValidator` addresses.
-4. A participant may burn their `SCToken`s as they serve no purpose -- note that this differs from the original `FUELMintingPolicy` where burning of `FUELMintingPolicy` was something sidechain nodes observed to mint the corresponding tokens on the sidechain.
-With lock/unlock mechanism, sidechains *should not* observe such a transaction, and this should be considered a noop.

 The following diagram depicts the transaction for step 3 of the workflow using 3 lock boxes for `McToken`.